 Not everyone was born with “green thumbs”.
-Often time-poor, we don’t have endless hours to dedicate to a veggie patch.
+Often time-poor, we don’t have endless hours to dedicate to a productive garden.
 Leaf, Root & Fruit are here to help you with our years of edible gardening experience.
 Let us take the time, to help you realize the full potential of your outdoor space.
 We will work with you to design an aesthetically appealing, productive, edible garden.
 Then we will help you to establish and even maintain it.
 Enjoy the proud, satisfied feeling of using your organically-grown, freshly-picked produce in your kitchen.

 - Edible Garden Design

-- Edible Garden Maintenance and Urban Farming
+- Edible Landscapes and Foodscaping

 - Workshops for, local government and council groups, gardening groups and community gardens, businesses and other interested people